-At KS2 all our pupils learn French or Spanish.
-Children learn to read, write and speak in French or Spanish.
+At KS2 all our pupils learn Spanish.
+Children learn to read, write and speak in Spanish.

 In Early Years this consists of asking parents to read with their child and listen to them read, learning letters and sounds, spellings and number bonds.
 Weekly activities help consolidate what has been taught throughout the week.
 As children progress through the school, homework becomes more formal and is set each week with children learning times tables, spellings and undertaking project work

 Click on the links below to access information about ways to support your child: